yuhongtian17/ViC/README.md

 # Vision Calorimeter (ViC) and Anti-Neutron Transformer (ANT)

-## Vision Calorimeter: Migrating Visual Object Detectors to High-Energy Particle Images
+## Vision Calorimeter for High-Energy Particle Detection

 <div align=center><img src="./figures/vic_figure_1.png"></div>

-In the field of high-energy physics, accurately estimating the kinematic parameters (position and momentum) of anti-neutrons ($\bar{n}$) is crucial for exploring the fundamental governing principles.
+In high-energy physics, estimating anti-neutron parameters (position and momentum) using the electromagnetic calorimeter (EMC) is crucial but challenging.
-However, this process is particularly challenging with discrete and scattered energy information when using an electromagnetic calorimeter (EMC) as the detector.
-To address this issue, we propose Vision Calorimeter (ViC), a data-driven framework which migrates visual object detection techniques to high-energy particle images.
+To conquer this challenge, we propose Vision Calorimeter (ViC), a framework that migrates visual object detectors to analyze particle images.
-To accommodate the unique characteristics of particle images, we introduce the heat-conduction operator (HCO) into the backbone and the head of conventional object detector, along with significant structural improvements.
+The motivation lies in introducing a physics-inspired heat-conduction operator (HCO) into the detector's backbone and head to handle the discrete and sparse patterns of these images.
-HCO enjoys advantages of both radial prior and global attention, as it is inspired by physical heat conduction which naturally aligns with the pattern of particle incidence.
-Implemented via the Discrete Cosine Transform (DCT), HCO extracts frequency-domain features, bridging the distribution gap between particle images and natural images where visual object detectors are pre-trained.
+Implemented via the Discrete Cosine Transform, HCO extracts frequency-domain features, bridging the distribution gap between natural and particle images.
-Experiments demonstrate that ViC significantly outperforms conventional approaches, reducing the incident position prediction error by 46.16\% (from 17.31° to 9.32°) and providing the first baseline result with an incident momentum regression error of 21.48\%.
+Experiments demonstrate that ViC significantly outperforms conventional methods, reducing the incident position prediction error by 46.16\% (from 17.31° to 9.32°) and providing the first baseline result with an incident momentum regression error of 21.48\%.
-This study underscores ViC's great potential as a general-purpose particle parameter estimator for high-energy physics.
+This study underscores ViC's great potential as a reliable particle detector for high-energy physics.
 Code is available at https://github.com/yuhongtian17/ViC.

 ## Anti-Neutron Transformer for High-Energy Particle Detection